 Photograph depicts the main deck of the SS Princess Patricia as it arrives in Victoria's Inner Harbour.
 On board are soldiers returning from service in the Great War, alongside regular passengers of the Vancouver-Victoria ferry service.

-Photograph depicts soldiers from a variety of regiments aboard the RMS Empress of Asia.
-These soldiers are returning home following their service in the Great War.
+Photograph depicts a view of the RMS Empress of Asia at sea.
+The ship is carrying soldiers returning from the Great War.

 Photograph depicts the RMS Empress of Asia at sea.
 Many soldiers can be seen on the deck of the ship.
 They are returning to Victoria following their participation overseas in the Great War.